A MIDI Four-track, Sequenced Arpeggiator, Chord and Drone Player

 - 1x Clock In 1/8th inch jack

-The NDLR comes with a limited warranty of 90 days from the time you received it.
+The NDLR comes with a limited warranty to the original owner for 1 year (or the minimum time required by law in your country) from the time you received it.

 Four Part Arpeggiator – All Parts’ notes are derived from the chosen chord degree, chord type, key, & mode.
 See the manual for excruciating details.